python-streamz/streamz/docs/source/async.rst

 When using time-based flow control like ``rate_limit``, ``delay``, or ``timed_window`` Streamz relies on the Tornado_ framework for concurrency.
-This allows us to handle many conncurent operations cheaply and consistently within a single thread.
+This allows us to handle many concurrent operations cheaply and consistently within a single thread.
 However, this also adds complexity and requires some understanding of asynchronous programming.
 There are a few different ways to use Streamz with a Tornado event loop.